scottc95665-work/dora/src/test/README.md

-## Development micro test of search functionality on empty Elasticsearch
+## Developer micro test of search functionality on empty Elasticsearch

 Assuming local Elasticsearch is listening on `localhost:9200` and Dora is listening on `localhost:8080` with swagger UI turned on.